The Latest: Georgia sheriff's spokesman replaced on case

 3:25 p.m.

-Atlanta police say "nothing is off the table" in their investigation into the recent massage parlor slayings, including whether the killings were a hate crime.
+Atlanta police say "nothing is off the table" in their investigation into the recent massage business slayings, including whether the killings were a hate crime.

 “Our investigation is looking at everything so nothing is off the table for our investigation,” Hampton said.